 Wire Binding.
 The traditional option.
 It has the benefit of laying flat when open.
 It is slightly more expensive than perfect binding due to the material costs of the metal wire.

 Hard Cover Binding.
 The premium option.
 When your target market appreciates and wants to pay for the best.
 With our offshore print partners we can get you some unbelievably good costs on longer run (600+) hard cover books.
 Or we can produce artisan books locally.

-Just want to have a chat?
-Fire a message through anyway we’d love to spend some time going through various options or just talking books with you 🙂
+Fire through a query and we can get you a production slot scheduled.
+Or just want to have a chat?
+Send a message through anyway we’d love to spend some time going through various options or just talking books with you 🙂

-Want to rub a books on your face?
+Want to rub books on your face?
 Book sniffers and touchers are more than welcome to come past our office/ showroom/ production space.
-We are there Tuesday to Friday 6:30am to 5:00pm.
+Book an appointment with Amy using the handy dandy appointment booking button.